London Underground: Night Tube

 On 19 August 2016, London Underground launched a 24-hour service on the Victoria and Central lines with plans in place to extend this to the Piccadilly, Northern and Jubilee lines starting on Friday morning and continuing right through until Sunday evening.
 The Night Tube proposal was originally scheduled to start on 12 September 2015, following completion of upgrades, but in August 2015 it was announced that the start date for the Night Tube had been pushed back because of ongoing talks about contract terms between trade unions and London Underground.
 On 23 May 2016 it was announced that the night service would launch on 19 August 2016 for the Central and Victoria lines.
-The service operates on the:
+The service operates on the following lines: